danilodileo/magmap/docs/usage.md

 You can provide a custom Kraken2 database using the parameter `--kraken2_db`.
 For detailed instructions on building a database, please refer to the [Kraken2 documentation](https://ccb.jhu.edu/software/kraken2/).

 If you do not specify a custom database, the pipeline supports several prebuilt databases via the `--kraken2_db_type` parameter.
-Available options are:
+Available options:

 - `mini`
 - `viral`